 The U.S. Environmental Protection Agency (EPA) provides data center storage efficiency levels and product specification information on its ENERGY STAR website.
 Manufacturers meeting these requirements are allowed to display the ENERGY STAR label on complying models.
 Get a list of ENERGY STAR certified data center storage.

-Make a Cost-Effective Purchase: Save Up to $117 by Buying Energy Star
+Make a Cost-Effective Purchase: Save Up to $115 or More by Buying ENERGY STAR

-FEMP has calculated that the required ENERGY STAR-qualified data center storage saves money if priced no more than $91 above the less efficient model.
-The best available model saves up to $117.
+FEMP has calculated that the required ENERGY STAR-qualified data center storage saves money if priced no more than $115 (in 2019 dollars) above the less efficient model.
+The best available model saves up to $133.
 Table 1 compares three types of product purchases and calculates the lifetime cost savings of purchasing efficient models.
 Federal purchasers can assume products that meet ENERGY STAR efficiency requirements are life cycle cost-effective.

 |Table 1.
 Lifetime Savings for Efficient Data Center Storage Models|